opensearch-project/documentation-website/_dashboards/admin-ui-index/sm-dashboards.md

 You can set up Snapshot Management (SM) in OpenSearch Dashboards.

-Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/) are backups of a cluster’s indices and state.
+[Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/) are backups of a cluster’s indexes and state.
 The state includes cluster settings, node information, index metadata (mappings, settings, templates, etc.), and shard allocation.

 Snapshots have two main uses: